Skip to content

-Registration of initial stocks in the Union database: Initial Stock Registration
+Recording of initial stocks in the Union database: Initial Stock Registration

-In Uncategorized by agriportance GmbH
+agriportance GmbH

 What is the Union Database (UDB)?

-The Union database is a register of evidence in the biofuel sector, which is set up and operated by the EU Commission.
+The Union Database is a register of evidence in the biofuel sector, which is set up and operated by the EU Commission.
 It is intended to enable better traceability of gaseous and liquid (bio)fuels.
 This is intended to avoid double counting and double marketing of sustainability properties.
 The greenhouse gas savings of a bioenergy quantity are counted towards the German biofuel quota and the EU ETS.
 The establishment and operation of the Union database reduces the risk of fraud.
 By recording the biomass, the Union database prevents large quantities of palm oil from being falsely declared as biodiesel in other EU countries.
 The link to biomass should be available for these quantities in the UDB.

 Establishment of the Union database in accordance with RED II

-The "Renewable Energy Directive" (RED II) regulates the establishment and operation of the Union database in Article 28 (2) and (4).
+The "Renewable Energy Directive" (RED II) regulates the establishment and operation of the Union database in § 28 (2) and (4).
 The Commission shall establish a Union database that enables the tracking of liquid and gaseous transport fuels and allows them to be counted towards the numerator in accordance with Article 27(1)(b).

 Or be taken into account for the purposes of the first subparagraph of Article 29(1).
-Member States shall require the relevant economic operators to provide information in that database on the transactions carried out and the sustainability characteristics of those fuels.
+Member States shall require the economic operators concerned to provide information in that database on the transactions carried out and the sustainability characteristics of those fuels.
 This shall include their life-cycle greenhouse gas emissions, from the place of their production to the fuel supplier placing them on the market.
 Member States may set up a national database linked to the Union database.
 They must ensure that data entered is immediately transferred between the databases.".

-In accordance with RED II, the UDB should Transportation sector all gaseous and liquid fuels are covered.
-These include biofuels, bioliquids and sustainable gases.
+According to RED II, all gaseous and liquid fuels in the transport sector are to be recorded in the UDB.
+This includes biofuels, bioliquids and sustainable gases.
 These include biomethane and hydrogen.
-In addition, renewable fuels of non-biological origin (RFNBOs) and recycled carbon fuels are included there.
+Renewable fuels of non-biological origin(RFNBOs) and recycled carbon fuels are also to be included.
 From RED III onwards, the scope is to be extended to the biomass sector.
-This will then be used for heat/cooling production and electricity production and will then also include the Union database.
+This will then be used for heating/cooling and electricity production and will also be included in the Union database.

 Scope of the UDB